In a world where just about everything can be quantified, data is easy to come by.

 - a 30-day Program to guide you to optimise your fasting routine to ensure you achieve your goals.

-- the Data-Driven Fasting Spreadsheet to track your progress and optimise your fasting routine.
+- the Data-Driven app to track your progress and guide you to find your ideal fasting routine.

 - the Data-Driven Fasting Manual that includes detailed instructions and answers to 99 frequently asked questions.